 Cedar Point has been focusing on placemaking and landscaping with its recent additions.
 GateKeeper and the front-gate renovation of the park in 2013 as well as the Gemini Midway enhancements in 2014 are great examples.
 For Valravn, the park has added a new plaza with beautiful flowerbeds, paver walkways, and plenty of benches for non-riders to take in the sights (or for riders to catch their breath after conquering the coaster).

 The park has also opened up the Blue Streak midway into the Valravn area, thereby creating a new pathway with views of Raptor.

 The lighting package on Valravn features bright, multi-colored LEDs that line the lift hill.
 White spotlights illuminate the entire track layout at night.
 It's quite a sight and allows guests to enjoy watching Valravn after sunset as well as during the day.

 One disappointing feature is the duration of the ride.
-When I hit the final brake run, I was left wanting more.
-However, compared to other dive coasters, it is currently the longest.
+When riders hit the final brake run, they are likely to be wanting more.
+However, at 2 minutes and 23 seconds, it is longer compared to other dive coasters.
 Valravn offers wild height, tremendous speed, and a unique dive coaster adventure that is currently offered in only two other U.S. parks.